rubenwardy/minetest_modding_book/_en/players/sfinv.md

 ## Registering a Page

 SFINV provides the aptly named `sfinv.register_page` function to create pages.
-Simply call the function with the page's name, and its definition:
+Simply call the function with the page's name and its definition:

 ```lua
 sfinv.register_page("mymod:hello", {